nludban/rpi-pico-psst/README.md

 ## (*) TODO list to exit alpha status

 - [ ] switch to pindirs for pulse so it can emulate open drain
-- [ ] justify 30 bit word in program
+- [ ] justify 30 bit word in the transmit program
 - [ ] disable stability buffers on input pins (data and pulse)
 - [ ] join FIFOs
 - [ ] APIs for serial data transmit and receive